 The Crystal Palace directors have opened a new gallery for the display of pictures.
-Their former gallery was situated on the south-east wing, and very admirably calculated for the purpose it was.
+Their former gallery was situated on the south-cast wing, and very admirably calculated for the purpose it was.
 The present gallery is situated in the first-floor of the western wing, near to the entrance, and is by no means so well adapted for the purposes of exhibition as the former one.
-Now comes a startling enigma: the first gallery was seldom visited-the last attracts numbers!
-As the mountain would not come to Mahomet, Mahomet was obliged to go to the mountain.
+Now comes a startling enigma: the first gallery was seldom visited-the last atpose of which is to compare the testimony and show the tracts numbers!
+As the mountain would not come agreement between sacred and profane history.
+The to Mahomet, Mahomet was obliged to go to the wide field over which the work ranges is a proof at once mountain.
 One would fancy, on the first blush of the thing, that the directors had not used a sound judgment; but the result proves that they have exerted a wise discretion.
 The obvious solution of this apparent paradox is, that the quantity of objects for amusement are too many for casual visitors, and the specific one of pictures not good enough to attract real lovers of painting.
 That we believe to be the heart of the whole mystery.
-Speaking from private impression, we should say, if our readers wish thoroughly to enjoy what the directors have baid before roughly to enjoy what the directors have laid before them, keep to the grounds for physical enjoyment, and a portion at a time of the Palace for mental.
+Speaking from private impression, we should say, if our readers wish thoroughly to enjoy what the directors have laid before them, keep to the grounds for physical enjoyment, and a portion at a time of the Palace for mental.
 It will have no "divided duty;" to attempt to "do" the whole is, to a thinking mind, most depressing; by parts, the most delightful and instructive.
+As a part, then, we will now proceed to a consideration of the Fine Arts, its requirements and its shortcomings.
+The first thing, then, required is a gallery so constructed that you might see the pictures on the walls.
+This is almost impossible with regard to that portion whereon are hung the "Old Masters," because the top light is overcome by the preponderating amount of light that comes by reflexion from the side and floor of the nave and gallerics opposite.
+The pictures antagonistic to, and overcoming, the modified light from above; the consequence is a shadow on, and a reflexion in, the pic-ture you may be looking at.
+But, however, as affecting this portion of the exhibition, it is of no great moment-rather an advantage, indeed-for, nas proceeded the proprietors have well redeemed their with an exception of half a dozen pictures, promise to the public.
+The illustrations for the August a more worthless mass of incompetent production has seldom been huddled together.
+There cnough, and sound digestion must be the result.
+Hence his Grafenberg diet of black or rye bread, doubt whatever this journal will find a constant place in by that rare Florentine master, Pontormo (Giacomo Carucci da), it is well worth the effort of trying to of the industry and ability of the author.